 Long Term Rental on a House

 Working with the realtor before arrival really paid off!
 The first house we looked at was everything we wanted, in our price range, and it was almost perfect!
-We viewed several other properties, and decided to make an offer on the first house.
+We viewed several other properties and decided to make an offer on the first house.
 We provided current credit scores and reports with our application.
 Security deposit, plus first month and last month rent were paid with a local check (opening PR checking accounts were part of our six month preparation steps).
-Our house was partially furnished, so we could move in right away, but there would be extra expense to purchase more furniture.
+Our house was partially furnished, so we could move in right away, but there would be extra expenses to purchase more furniture.
 Continue reading Living in Puerto Rico 3 month check→